 NTDs affect more than a billion people globally, causing disabilities like blindness and organ failure, but they are mostly preventable.
 So why do a billion people still suffer from these preventable diseases?
 The challenge: getting the necessary treatments and supplies from the manufacturing factory to the communities that need them.
 This new video above highlights the logistical feats and numerous partners involved.

 To address this challenge, last month, the World Health Organization (WHO) published new standard operating procedures for supply chain management of NTD health products based on procedures developed by the NTD Supply Chain Forum, housed at The Task Force.
-The NTD Supply Chain Forum is a multi-stakeholder partnership of NTD partners solving supply chain challenges in delivering NTD interventions.
+The NTD Supply Chain Forum is a multi-stakeholder collaboration of NTD partners solving supply chain challenges in delivering NTD interventions.

 Each year, billions of NTD treatments are manufactured, shipped and distributed to communities around the world, requiring numerous partners and actions at multiple points along the supply chain.
 These new procedures seek to streamline countries’ and national NTD programs’ management of this process to efficiently provide NTD services to their communities and ensure no one who needs treatment is left out.